-XI.
-Disclaimer
+X. Disclaimer

 Each of the parties impacted by this consultation policy respects the sovereignty of the other parties.
 In executing this policy, no party waives any rights, including treaty rights, immunities, or jurisdiction.
 This policy does not diminish any rights or protections afforded other Indian persons or entities under state or federal law.
 Through this policy, the parties strengthen their collective ability to successfully resolve issues of mutual concern.
 While the relationship described by this policy provides increased ability to solve problems, it likely will not result in a resolution of all issues.
 Therefore, inherent in their relationship is the right of each of the parties to elevate an issue of importance to any decision making authority of another party, including, where appropriate, that party's executive office.
-This policy is intended to reflect the process with which the Exchange engages in consultation with Tribes, Tribal organizations, and Urban Indian Health Organizations, and should not be construed to confer qualified health plan benefits or Exchange-subsidy determinations.

-XII.
+XI.
 Effective Date

-This policy will be effective on November 14, 2012, and may be reviewed at the request of any Tribal leader or the Exchange.
+This policy will be effective on \\\\\, and may be reviewed at the request of any Tribal leader or the Exchange.